 Sending emails to a list that contains unengaged contacts can make it hard to see how well your campaigns are performing, which in turn, makes it difficult to know what to change in your strategy.
 By removing inactive contacts, you will see more accurate reporting and get a better pulse on what’s working and what’s not.

 If you don’t routinely clean your lists, you will risk a decrease in open and click rates and an increase in spam complaints and bounces.
-These all contribute to poor deliverability, a bad sender reputation, and having your domain blacklisted by ISPs.
+These all contribute to poor deliverability, a bad sender reputation, and having your domain blocklisted by ISPs.

 How to clean your contact list(s)